 How to Make Cassareep at Home

-Once separated, pour the cassava juice into a saucepan and heat it over medium.
-Bring it to a boil, stirring frequently, and let it simmer until it thickens into a dark, rich syrup.
+Once separated, pour the cassava juice into a saucepan (and only the juice, do not add any of the starch) and heat it over medium.
+Bring it to a boil, stirring frequently, and let it simmer until the liquid becomes translucent and there is a visible separation between the solids and the liquid.

-Allow it to cool completely before transferring it to a mason jar.
+Once it thickens, remove from the heat and cool completely before transferring it to a mason jar.
 Store the jar in a cool, dry place—refrigeration isn’t necessary since cassareep is naturally stable and can last for years without spoiling.

-Note that the amount of cassava you need for a mason jar of cassareep is about 10 to 15 lbs.
+Note that the amount of cassava you need for a mason jar of cassareep is about 20 lbs.
 Good luck!

 Recipes that Use Cassareep